Don Juan Pond

 Don Juan Pond is a small and very shallow hypersaline lake in the western end of Wright Valley (South Fork), Victoria Land, Antarctica, 9 km west from Lake Vanda.
 It is wedged between the Asgard Range to the south and the Dais Range to the north.
 On the west end is a small tributary and a rock glacier.

-With a salinity level of 33.8%, Don Juan Pond is the saltiest of the Antarctic lakes.
+With a salinity level of 45.8%, Don Juan Pond is the saltiest of the Antarctic lakes.
 This salinity causes significant freezing-point depression, allowing the pond to remain liquid even at temperatures as low as -50 C.

 Don Juan Pond was discovered in 1961.
 It was named for two helicopter pilots, Lt.
 Don Roe and Lt.
 John Hickey, who piloted the helicopter involved with the first field party investigating the pond.

 Salinity

 Don Juan Pond is a shallow, flat-bottom, hyper-saline pond.
-It has the second-highest total dissolved solids on record, 1.3 times greater salinity than the Dead Sea.
+It has the second-highest total dissolved solids on record, 30% greater salinity than the Dead Sea.
 Salinity varies over time from 200 to 474 g/L, dominated by calcium chloride.
 It is the only Antarctic hypersaline lake that almost never freezes.
-It has been described as a groundwater discharge zone.
 The area around Don Juan Pond is covered with sodium chloride and calcium chloride salts that have precipitated as the water evaporated.

 The area and volume of Don Juan Pond vary over time.
 According to the United States Geological Survey topographical map published in 1977, the area was approximately 0.25 km2.
 However, in recent years the pond has shrunk considerably.
 The maximum depth in 1993–1994 was described as "a foot deep" (1 ft).
 In January 1997, it was approximately 10 cm deep; in December 1998, the pond was almost dry everywhere except for an area of a few tens of square metres.
 Most of the remaining water was in depressions around large boulders in the pond.

+Origin of Water and Salts

+The extreme salinity of Don Juan Pond (DJP) has been the subject of extensive research, with multiple competing or complementary mechanisms proposed regarding the sources of its water and high salt content.

+Water

+One prominent hypothesis suggests that DJP is primarily fed by near-surface processes.
+Studies have observed that calcium chloride-rich brines form through the deliquescence of hygroscopic salts in the surrounding soils, absorbing atmospheric moisture.
+These brines then flow downslope along shallow subsurface pathways, known as water tracks, into the pond.
+This mechanism is supported by time-lapse imagery and soil moisture measurements indicating active brine transport during warmer periods.

+Alternatively, other research points to a deep groundwater source as the primary contributor to DJP's salinity.
+Geochemical analyses and modeling have demonstrated that the pond's unique calcium chloride-dominated composition is consistent with upwelling from a regional deep groundwater system.
+This groundwater is believed to interact with subsurface minerals, enriching the water with calcium chloride before it reaches the pond.